llm123456/firstproject/readme.txt

 Creating a new branch is quick and simple.
 >>>>>>> feature1
 <<<<<<< Updated upstream
-Git is a free software.
+Git is a big free software.
 =======
 git is free software.
 >>>>>>> Stashed changes